Read Acts 8:26-40, Ps. 66:8-9,16-17,20, John 6:44-51

 If there is so much joy in heaven over one sinner who repents, if God is happy to send people our way when we make efforts to come close to Him, it means that God is not happy when we decide to walk away from Him.

-Let us pray: Lord Jesus, send good people my way daily that I may grow in Spirit.
-Amen
+Let us pray: Heavenly Father, Jesus, send good people my way daily that I may grow in Spirit.
+Through Christ our Lord.
+Amen.

 Be Happy.
 Live Positive.
 Have Faith.
 It is well with you.
 (Thursday of the 3rd week of Eastertide.
 Bible Study: Acts 8:26-40, Ps.
 66:8-9,16-17,20, John 6:44-51)